Cooler Shock 3X Large Freeze Packs

 Setup Process: Easy despite one hiccup

 The Cooler Shock Dry Packs come empty, so you have to fill them with water yourself.
 Because there’s a little set-up involved, the ice packs can be messier than those that come pre-filled—especially if you’re a first-time user like us.
 Each pack has one screw cap in the top left corner, so you have to pop that off and then fill the bag with water using the included funnel.
 Once the water is in, the instructions say to gently squeeze the pack and keep the opening straight so you can see the water rising to the top.
 Well, in doing so, we accidentally squeezed out some of the powder formula that would transform into gel.
-Luckily, the formula is non-toxic, so we scooped it up and funneled it back into the pack.

 The ice packs were so cold that they hurt our bare hands.